Group 75

 Ozone Is A Powerful Oxidizing Agent

-the chemistry involved in the process.
+Ozone is a very powerful oxidizing agent, only next to OH radicals.
+How effective ozone is, will depend entirely on the nature of the contaminant and is directly dependent on the chemistry involved in the process.
 Many other oxidizing agents are often used in combination with ozone to provide increased efficacy.
 Agents such as peroxides, UV, and conditions of high pH assist ozone in the oxidation process.

 Ozone in waste water and effluent treatment